HeardLibrary/digital-scholarship/host/dockermachine.md

 ![certs directory](../images/certs-directory.png)

 The other set of certificates are machine-specific.
-They are located in a directory named after the machine, nested within a `machines` directory:
+They are located in a directory named after the machine, nested within a `machines` directory, for example `.docker/machine/machines/aws-sandbox/`.

 ![machine directory](../images/machine-directory.png)

 When Docker Machine wants to know what machines it can control, it looks at the `config.json` files within each of the machine directories.
 The `config.json` file tells Docker Machine where the various certificates that it needs can be found by means of absolute file paths.
+Here's what part of a `config.json` file looks like:

 ![config.json directory A](../images/config-json-a.png)
 `...`
 ![config.json directory B](../images/config-json-b.png)

-If a particular computer does not have the certificates for the machine and for the Compose instance that created the machine, it is not possible to communicate with the machine using the CLI.
+If a particular computer does not have the certificates for the machine and for the Docker Machine instance that created the machine, it is not possible to communicate with the machine using the CLI.
 Of course you could shut down or destroy the server instances using a different interface such as the AWS console, but you could not control the containers within them because you would be unable to establish secure communications with the daemon inside the machine.

 There is a somewhat complicated solution to this problem.
 You need to move the machine's directory into the `machines` directory of the other computer that you want to use to control the machine via Docker Machine.
 You also need to move the Docker Machine security certificates (that were located in the `certs` directory of the original computer).
 However, you can't just replace the ones in the target computer's `certs` directory, because that would make it impossible for the target computer to communicate with any existing machines it had created.
 So you need to create a different directory in the target computer to contain the certificates from the original computer.

-The final step is to edit the config.json file for the machine whose certificates were moved so that the absolute paths in the file reflect the absolute paths of the file locations on the target computer.
+The final step is to edit the `config.json` file for the machine whose certificates were moved so that the absolute paths in the file reflect the absolute paths of the file locations on the target computer.
 Once this is done, the Docker Machine on the target computer will be able to "talk" to the machine that was created on the original computer.

 Understanding this is critical if you are working on a real project because if you don't have a copy of the Docker Machine and machine certificates somewhere and the hard drive crashes (is stolen, run over by a train, etc.) you will have no way to communicate with the daemon in the machine to make changes.

+Although I haven't tried it, it is probably also possible to just use the same Docker Machine certificates on different computers from the start (rather than letting Docker Machine generate them the first time it creates a machine).
+Then one could just point the URLs in the moved machine directory to the existing Docker Machine certificates rather than having to move them as well.

 ## Stopping the server instance